 Metabolism and body composition go hand in hand.
-If a body has a high percentage of lean muscle mass, this will mean your muscle will outweigh or equal your fat.
+A body with a high percentage of lean muscle mass will mean your muscle will outweigh or equal your fat.

 Therefore, your metabolism will work quicker.

-Depending on how fast a person’s metabolism is, this will influence how quickly the body metabolises the CBD and excretes it.
+How fast a person’s metabolism is will influence how quickly the body metabolises the CBD and excretes it.

-This suggests that the more muscle mass a person has, thus a faster metabolism, the less amount of time CBD will stay in the body.
+Generally, this means that the more muscle mass a person has – thus a faster metabolism – the less amount of time CBD will typically stay in the body.

 Activity level also increases metabolism.
-A high activity level will increase how quickly the body burns calories and excretes what it consumes, such as CBD.
+A high activity level will increase how quickly the body burns calories and excretes what it consumes, including CBD.

-If you are a regular CBD user, the frequency of use may encourage the CBD to stay in your system longer.
+If you are a regular CBD user, CBD will likely be detectable in your system for longer.

-Whereas a more regular user, say someone who uses it every other day, may see that the CBD stays in the system for 10 to 15 days.
+Regular users – say someone who consumes CBD every other day – could notice that CBD stays in their system for between 10 and 15 days.

 Another variable to consider is what you consume before or with the CBD.

 If you take CBD on an empty stomach, it will metabolise quicker.
-The CBD will have nothing to digest, thus will be eliminated from the body faster.
+The CBD will have nothing to digest and thus will be eliminated from the body faster.

 The sublingual method is considered to be the most effective way of taking CBD.
 It involves placing a few drops under the tongue, holding it there for a few minutes to absorb directly into the bloodstream.